 Master's degree students must complete at least 24 weeks of supervised clinical fieldwork in order to graduate.
 Students earning online degrees in occupational therapy can take academic classes online and perform their fieldwork at a nearby participating institution.

 Occupational therapy assistants typically need an associate degree, and 40 states require assistants to be licensed or certified.

 Occupational therapist employment and earnings

-Of the just over 100,000 occupational therapists employed in the U.S. in 2010, nearly one-quarter worked in general medical and surgical hospitals and another quarter worked in health care offices, the BLS reports.
-Elementary and secondary schools, nursing care facilities, and home health care services rounded out the top five employers.
-Top wages in 2010 were paid by employment services ($84,450) and home health care services ($83,920).
+Of the just over 130,000 occupational therapists employed in the U.S. in 2017, nearly one-quarter worked in healthcare offices and another quarter worked in general medical and surgical hospitals, the BLS reports.
+Management, scientific, and technical consulting services, nursing care facilities, schools, companies and enterprises, as well as home health care services rounded out the top five employers.
+Top wages in 2017 were paid by management, scientific, and technical consulting services ($95,280) and schools ($94,970).

 At a glance:

 - Growth: Jobs for occupational therapists are predicted to grow by 24 percent, 2016-2026, adding 31,000 new positions(BLS).

 - Licensure: Occupational therapists are required to be licensed in all 50 states and can earn voluntary certification from the National Board for Certification in Occupational Therapy.

 - Top-paying states in 2017: Nevada, Texas, New Jersey, District of Columbia and Connecticut (BLS).